 What will happen during the study:

 In this study each participant will be asked to try each of three different layouts: a typical 3x3 PIN layout, a 5x2 horizontal layout, and a rotary layout.
-For each layout, the participants will input 15 randomly generated 6 digit PINs.
+For each layout, the participants will input 10 randomly generated four-digit PINs.
+The study will be conducted online using a web interface.

 Evaluation: